FinancialSoftwareLimited/TestAutomationExercise/README.md

 FSL Test Automation Exercise
 ============================

-Below are the following exercises are to be completed by candidates prior to a face-to-face interview at FSL.
-The exercises are designed to be sort and should take no more than 2 1/2 hours to complete.
+The following exercises are to be completed by candidates prior to a face-to-face interview at FSL.
+The exercises are designed to be short and should take no more than 2 1/2 hours to complete.

 The starting code base can be found at: https://github.com/FinancialSoftwareLimited/TestAutomationExercise